mozilla/dxr/docs/source/development.rst

     The code that will call skimmers isn't in place yet.

-.. autoclass:: dxr.plugins.FileToSkim
+.. autoclass:: dxr.indexers.FileToSkim
    :members:

 Filters
 =======

-.. autoclass:: dxr.plugins.Filter
+.. autoclass:: dxr.filters.Filter
    :members:

 Mappings
 ========

-When you're laying down data to search upon, it's generally not enough just to write :meth:`~dxr.plugins.FileToIndex.needles` or :meth:`~dxr.plugins.FileToIndex.needles_by_line` implementations.
+When you're laying down data to search upon, it's generally not enough just to write :meth:`~dxr.indexers.FileToIndex.needles` or :meth:`~dxr.indexers.FileToIndex.needles_by_line` implementations.
 If you want to search case-insensitively, for example, you'll need elasticsearch to fold your data to lowercase.
 (Don't fall into the trap of doing this in Python; the Lucene machinery behind ES is better at the complexities of Unicode.)
 The way